- March 16, 2021

 Tip: Be aware of the risks surrounding your home.
 Though you may not be located in a high-risk flood zone, you should still have an understanding of how often floods occur in the area.

-Flood risks hav risen in Nova Scotia.
+Flood risks have risen in Nova Scotia.
 Learn how to lower your chances of having a claim or reach out to us to get applicable insurance quotes

 Not Asking The Right Questions

 Insurance can be confusing so do not be afraid to ask your insurance agent a lot of questions.
 Here are some you can ask:

 - Are there any coverage exclusions I need to know about?

 - Am I getting all the discounts available?

 - Is this the same as my property insurance?

 - How do you handle claims if I need to file one?

 The right insurance agent will take the time to ensure you understand the details of your policy.
 They will be easy to approach, provide answers to all of your questions, and make you feel comfortable with your insurance choices.